 What vinegar is good for baking?

 The most common type of vinegar for baking is plain white vinegar.
 It has a mild, uncomplicated flavour.
 Another one is cider vinegar, which is made from fermenting apples.
 This has a slightly sweeter flavour than white vinegar.
 But neither type leaves an aftertaste behind when you use it in baked goods when used sparingly.

 Is it necessary to add vinegar to cake?

 Yes!
 With all the benefits that it can do to cakes, it should be necessary.
 Always consider that adding vinegar to cakes can result in your cake being great!
-A dash of vinegar will make your cake more moist while baking.
-Not to mention that adding acidic ingredients will cut through sweetness.
+A dash of vinegar will make your cake moister while baking.
+Not to mention that adding acidic ingredients will cut through the sweetness.

 What can I use if I don’t have vinegar?

 Although it’s usually used for cooking, lemon juice can be substituted in baking.
 If your recipe calls for 1/4 cup of white vinegar, you can use a 1/3 cup of freshly squeezed lemon juice.
 This ratio can retain your desired consistency, but it will alter the flavour a little bit.